 Your foundation will probably be one of the following types:

 Concrete slab on grade.
-This economical foundation allows you to finish the foundation & floor system all in one operation.
+This economical foundation allows you to finish the foundation and floor system all in one operation.
 It also keeps the floor close to the ground, an advantage where height is a problem or the floor must match an existing slab.

 Perimeter foundation.
-This type of foundation supports a wood floor system & creates a low crawl space under the house.
+This type of foundation supports a wood floor system and creates a low crawl space under the house.
 The foundation walls are concrete block or poured concrete.
 Intermediate beams or girders are supported on concrete piers within the perimeter.

 Full basement foundation.
 In areas where frost line conditions require a deep foundation, it's a good idea to excavate for a full basement.
-The floor slab & the footing for the walls are concrete, but the walls them selves are usually concrete block.
+The floor slab and the footing for the walls are concrete, but the walls them selves are usually concrete block.
 If your plans call for poured concrete walls, get professional help to build the tall forms.
 To avoid undermining the existing foundation, you should use a basement foundation only when the house already has a basement or deep footings.

 Are there any obstructions that will make excavation harder, such as trees, utility lines, septic tanks, or old footings?
 You may also have nuisance plants to contend with, such as poison oak or berry bushes.

 Is there access for a backhoe, concrete mixer, or other equipment you plan to use?
 If not, can you temporarily remove some fence or gain access through a neighbor’s yard?

 Is your back ready to dig and lift heavy loads?
 Think also of your helpers’ backs.